Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 #### Using Maledict Die

 Some of your powers expend the Maledict Die, as specified in a power's description.
-When you use a power that uses a ^^Maledict Die^^ while you have none remaining, you take :dmg-necrotic: Necrotic damage equals to the roll result, you have to roll the die even if the power itself doesn't call for rolling.
+When you use a power that uses a ^^Maledict Die^^ while you have none remaining, you take :dmg-necr: Necrotic damage equals to the roll result, you have to roll the die even if the power itself doesn't call for rolling.

 You regain all of them when you finish a Long Rest.